-Overseeing the I-ACQUIRE team is the Project Manager (PM) who coordinates with the Trial PPIs and PRIME Study Coordinator (SC) as well as the CIRB and National Data Management Center (NDMC).
-The responsibilities include but are not limited to the following services: provides review via WebDCUTM of all clinical performing site (CPS) study staff credentials and essential documents; performs initial review of acuity and completeness of reported serious adverse events (SAE) requiring Independent Medical Safety Monitor (IMSM) review; verifies that contractual and regulatory requirements are finalized prior to NCC authorization of the CPS to begin active recruitment; maintains communication with NCC, Prime Awarded PPI and SC, NDMC and participating CPSs; and, verifies study site payments with NCC financial manager.
+The I-ACQUIRE team receives support from the NCC-designated Project Manager (PM) who coordinates with the Trial PPIs and PRIME Study Coordinator (SC) as well as the CIRB and National Data Management Center (NDMC).
+The responsibilities include but are not limited to the following services: provides review via WebDCUTM of all clinical performing site (CPS) study staff credentials and essential documents; performs initial review of accuracy and completeness of reported serious adverse events (SAE) requiring Independent Medical Safety Monitor (IMSM) review; verifies that contractual and regulatory requirements are finalized prior to NCC authorization of the CPS to begin active recruitment; maintains communication with NCC, Prime Awarded PPI and SC, NDMC and participating CPSs; and verifies study site payments with NCC financial manager.